tmick0/arduino-rgbctrl/README.md

 I wanted an RGB controller that would be easy to reprogram from any device or operating system.
 So, I implemented a virtual machine on an Arduino and taught it to do stuff to LEDs.

+The main goal of this project is to provide a more customizable LED controller than off-the-shelf ones, with modular support for different types of LED chips.

 Complete features:

 - A virtual machine that interprets bytecode which manipulates the state of RGB values.